 DCCC Library is academic in nature with a primary focus on serving the educational needs of adults.
-Much of the content accessible through the Library addresses topics that may be deemed inappropriate for children.
+Some of the content accessible through the Library addresses topics that may be deemed inappropriate for children.

 Patrons under the age of 18 that are taking a course at the College may use the library without a supervising adult.
-Patrons under the age of 18 that are not taking a course at the College must be supervised at all time by an adult.
+Patrons under the age of 18 that are not taking a course at the College must be supervised at all times by an adult.

 Content Management Policy

 The goal of this policy is to guide the library’s management of proprietary content it acquires in support of the College’s mission: Davidson County Community College develops minds, inspires imaginations, and prepares students for enhanced career and educational opportunities within a changing global environment.
 DCCC library recognizes that selecting or procuring access to content as well as deselecting or discontinuing access to content is not a formulaic endeavor but an evolving, flexible process impacted by many factors.
-Listed below are guideposts directing all aspects of content management.
+Listed below are guideposts directing content management.
 Each guidepost is weighed in conjunction with the others.
-A guidepost may receive more weight based on the characteristics of the content or need.
+A guidepost may receive more weight based on the characteristics of the content or circumstances of the need.

 - Campus Needs

 Does a need exist?
 Access to proprietary content falls into two categories: identified needs and perceived needs.
-An identified need is a need for access identified by any member of a campus body including but not limited to students, faculty, staff, student services, student organizations, etc. Priority consideration is given to meeting identified needs sought for course support.
-Perceived needs are needs typically identified by librarians where access to proprietary content may augment the College’s mission.
+An identified need is a need for access identified by any member of a campus body including but not limited to students, faculty, staff, student services, student organizations, etc. Priority consideration is given to meeting identified needs for course support.
+Perceived needs are needs typically identified by librarians where access to proprietary content may further the College’s mission.
 With regard to selection, identified needs have priority consideration over perceived needs.
 Items identified as no longer meeting a need are considered for deselection.

 How many have access?
 Priority consideration is given to selecting content in formats that allow the greatest access to users.
 Purchasing special access rights such as performance rights or duplication rights are considered upon request.
 When possible, formats that provide limited access are considered for deselection and replaced with formats granting greater access.
 Content contained in formats associated with outdated technology are considered for deselection.
 When possible, the content is replaced in a more accessible format or with equitable content available in a format that allows greater access.